relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/Installing_and_configuring_Trace_data_sources.md

    - Discover Monitored Individual
    - Include Monitored Individuals Not Linked To Data Source
    - Discover Monitored Individuals Ignore Case
-   - Aip Application Id: Not used.
+   - Aip Application Id - not used.
-   - Aip Tenant Id: Not used.
+   - Aip Tenant Id -  not used.
    - Last Error Retention In Hours
    - Excluded File Transformation Enabled.

 ​	![](media/Installing_and_configuring_Trace_data_sources/DataSourceSpecificFields.png)

-6. Complete the Trace Monitored Individuals.
+6. Enter information for the **Trace Monitored Individuals**.
+This configures which monitored individual’s data should be retrieved from the data source.

-7. Complete the Data Transformations.
+7. Enter information for the **Data Transformations**.
+Determines which data transformations to apply to documents prior to ingestion into Relativity by this data source.